Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Abstract

 \section{Abstract}

-Bialgebras and Hopf (bi)modules are examples of algebraic structures involving several interacting operations.
-The multi-operation setting significantly increases the complexity of these structures and their homology.
-In the present paper we develop the machinery of braided systems, tailored for handling multi-operation structures.
-Our construction is general enough to include as particular cases the examples above (as well as, for instance, Poisson algebras and Yetter-Drinfel$'$d modules, treated in separate publications).
-At the same time, graphical tools allow a concrete and efficient exploration of braided systems.
-Gerstenhaber-Schack, Panaite-{\c{S}}tefan and Ospel-Taillefer (co)homology theories for bialgebras and Hopf (bi)modules, as well as the Heisenberg double, and the algebras~$\X$, $\Y$ and~$\Z$ of Cibils-Rosso and Panaite, naturally appear in our braided setting.
-This new interpretation offers a conceptual explication, a generalization and a simplified proof of several related algebraic phenomena.
+Bialgebras and Hopf (bi)modules are typical algebraic structures with several interacting operations.
+Their structural and homological study is therefore quite involved.
+We develop the machinery of braided systems, tailored for handling such multi-operation situations.
+Our construction covers the above examples (as well as Poisson algebras, Yetter--Drinfel$'$d modules, and several other structures, treated in separate publications).
+In spite of this generality, graphical tools allow an efficient study of braided systems, in particular of their representation and homology theories.
+These latter naturally recover, generalize, and unify standard homology theories for bialgebras and Hopf (bi)modules (due to Gerstenhaber--Schack, Panaite--{\c{S}}tefan, Ospel, Taillefer); and the algebras encoding their representation theories (Heisenberg double, algebras~$\mathscr X$, $\mathscr Y$, $\mathscr Z$ of Cibils--Rosso and Panaite).
+Our approach yields simplified and conceptual proofs of the properties of these objects.